-No irregularities or deviations from the requirements were found as regards the auctions themselves or the clearing and settlement processes, apart from one minor incident in one auction which did not affect the successful completion of that auction.
+No irregularities or deviations from the requirements were found as regards the auctions themselves or the clearing and settlement processes.

 EEX's Market Surveillance department surveyed all auctions with a view to detecting any market abuse, money laundering, terrorist financing or other criminal activities.
 No such wrongdoing was publicly reported.
 EEX's Market Surveillance department takes its instructions only from SMWA (Saxony's Ministry for Economy and Employment) and is independent of the exchange itself.